A third of Russians believe that Russia’s Putin has never abused his power, Levada poll shows

 Russia’s independent pollster the Levada Center conducted a wide-ranging poll in February probing the Russians’ perception of President Vladimir Putin’s probity in the wake of the release of activist Alexey Navalny’s “Putin’s Palace” video that accuses the president of massive corruption.

-The Kremlin has faced down countrywide protests in recent weeks and Navalny was jailed to 2.8 years in prison in what is widely seen as a politically motivated sentence.
-However, unlike Belarus' self-appointed president Alexander Lukashenko, according to the Levada survey Putin retains a loyal core of supporters and Russians remain divided over Navalny and his documentary.
+The Kremlin has faced down countrywide protests in recent weeks and Navalny was jailed for 2.8 years in prison in what is widely seen as a politically motivated sentence.
+However, unlike Belarus' self-appointed President Alexander Lukashenko, according to the Levada survey Putin retains a loyal core of supporters and Russians remain divided over Navalny and his documentary.

 "According to the survey results, Navalny’s approval rating has barely moved since September, dropping one percentage point from 20% to 19%.
 The share of Russians that disapprove of Navalny’s actions, however, has increased from 50% to 56%.
 It’s worth noting that even among Russia’s youth (age 18-24), more people disapprove of Navalny than approve (43% vs. 36%).
 Unsurprisingly, there’s a wide range in attitudes toward the opposition leader based on media sources.
 Only 11% of those who get their news from television approve of Navalny, versus 45% of those who get their news from Telegram channels," BMB Russia said in a note.

-One in three Russians believe that Putin has never abused his power and another quarter say that even if he has they don't care as their lives have become better under Putin.
-Russians continue to compare Putin’s rule with life in the chaotic 90s under Boris Yeltsin when the economy had entirely collapsed.
+One in three Russians believe that Putin has never abused his power and another quarter say that even if he has they don't care, as their lives have become better under him.
+Russians continue to compare Putin’s rule with life in the chaotic 90s under Boris Yeltsin, when the economy had entirely collapsed.
 Putin brought a decade and a half of growth and prosperity until the economy stalled in 2013 and incomes began to decline again.

 A quarter (26%) of the adult population have seen the film “Putin’s Palace” and another 10% are familiar with its content, but have not seen it.
 A third of Russians (32%) have heard of it but have not seen it nor are familiar with the details, while 31% have not heard anything about the film.

-“The palace for Putin” was watched by many more respondents than the film “Don’t call him Dimon” in 2017: then only 7% of respondents watched the investigation, and the majority (62%) did not hear about it at all,” Levada said on it website, referring to another Navalny documentary into the corruption of former prime minister and Ppresident Dmitry Medvedev.
+“The palace for Putin” was watched by many more respondents than the film “Don’t call him Dimon” in 2017: then only 7% of respondents watched the investigation, and the majority (62%) did not hear about it at all,” Levada said on its website, referring to another Navalny documentary into the corruption of former prime minister and president Dmitry Medvedev.

-More younger people watched the film – 37% in the 18-24 age group, while respondents aged 55 and older (23%) were less likely to have seen it.
+A higher number of younger people watched the film – 37% in the 18-24 age group, while respondents aged 55 and older (23%) were less likely to have seen it.

 Among those for whom television is the main source of news, 19% had watched the film.
-Among those who consider social networks as the main source of information – 36%, Internet publications – 39%, Telegram channels – 61%.
+Among those who consider social networks their main source of information – 36%, Internet publications – 39%, Telegram channels – 61%.

 Among those who approve of the president’s activities, only 18% had seen the film.
 Among those who disapprove, 43% saw it.

-“The vast majority of those who watched the film, know its content, or at least heard about it (77%) did not change their attitude towards the president after the premiere.
-For 17%, the attitude worsened, for 3% it improved,” Levada said.
+“The vast majority of those who watched the film, know its content, or at least heard about it (77%), did not change their attitude towards the president after the premiere.
+For 17%, the attitude worsened; for 3% it improved,” Levada said.

 One third (33%) of those who have seen the film, know the content or have heard about it believe that the information in the film is untrue, while 38% believe what was reported is true, but it is difficult to assess the credibility of the accusations.
 17% are confident that the information in the film is true.
 59% of respondents aged 18-24 believe that the information from the film is correct, 23% are sure of its truthfulness.
 Half of the respondents (49%) aged 55 and older believe that the information in the film is untrue.